 One such software is a program created by our brothers called Asrar al-Mujahideen 2.0.
 Here, we will discuss how to use this program, how to create your key …

-Having been newly sensitized by our president to the racism of al-Qaeda, I was looking for some exhortations to lynching or cross-burning, or at least an endorsement of the Tea Party movement, but I didn't spot anything.
+Having been newly sensitized by our President to the racism of al-Qaeda, I was looking for some exhortations to lynching or cross-burning, or at least an endorsement of the Tea Party movement, but I didn't spot anything.

 Actually, the whole thing may be a spoof.
 The jihadist website al-Fallujah, to which I habitually turn for reliable insights into the most advanced kinds of Islamist thought, says that Insight is, quote:

 If, on the other hand, Inspire is a genuine production, then presumably al-Qaeda thinks there's a market for glossy English-language jihadism among the magazine-buying Western public.

-Since this is a cap on the gusher, not a proper sealing way downhole, the danger remains, as described in our June 18 broadcast, that the high-pressure oil will be forced sideways through the walls of the borehole and come up through the surrounding seabed.
+Since this is a cap on the gusher, not a proper sealing way downhole, the danger remains, as described in our June 18th broadcast, that the high-pressure oil will be forced sideways through the walls of the borehole and come up through the surrounding seabed.
 Still, BP is making some nice confident pronouncements, and the share price just went up seven percent, so let's hope for the best.

 Meanwhile, in a different gulf four thousand miles away, BP is gearing up to do some exploratory drilling.
 That would be the Gulf of Sidra, in Libya's territorial waters.

 The only person ever convicted in that atrocity was Libyan intelligence agent Abdelbaset al-Megrahi.
 He was sentenced to life imprisonment in Scotland in 2001.
 But then, you may recall, Al-Megrahi was released on compassionate grounds last August.
 Apparently he has prostate cancer.
 A British cancer specialist offered the opinion that Mr. al-Megrahi only had only three months to live.

 Here we are a year later and al-Megrahi is doing the celebrity circuit over there in Libya and working on his golf game.
 And it turns out that the British cancer specialist was paid for his opinion by the Libyan government.
 And that al-Megrahi's name came up before his release in negotiations between Britain and Libya over certain commercial matters.
-That would be "Britain" as in "British Petroleum." which is what "BP" stands for.

 That would be BP who are now setting up rigs in the Gulf of Sidra.